awsdocs/amazon-rekognition-developer-guide/doc_source/video-analyzing-with-sqs.md

    In the function `main`:
    + Replace `roleArn` with the ARN of the IAM service role that you created in step 7 of [To configure Amazon Rekognition Video](api-video-roles.md#configure-rekvid-procedure)\.
    + Replace the values of `bucket` and `video` with the bucket and video file name that you specified in step 2\.
+   + You can also include filtration criteria in the settings paramter\.
+For example, you can use a `LabelsInclusionFilter` or a `LabelsExclusionFilter` alongside a list of desired values\.
+In the code below, you can uncomment the `Features` and `Settings` section and provide your own values to limit the returned results to just the labels your are interested in\.

    ```
    #Copyright 2018 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.